Aharon Barak: Academic career

 Between 1966 and 1967 Barak studied at Harvard University.
-In 1968 he was appointed as a professor at the Hebrew University of Jerusalem, and in 1974 was named the Dean of its Law Faculty.
+In 1968 he was appointed as a professor at the Hebrew University of Jerusalem, and in 1974 was named the dean of its law faculty.
 In 1975, at age 38, he was awarded the Israel Prize for legal research.
 In the same year he became a member of the Israel Academy of Sciences and Humanities.
 In 1978 he became a foreign member of the American Academy of Arts and Sciences.

-Resumption of academic career

 After his retirement from the Supreme Court, Barak joined the staff of the Reichman University in Herzliya, and he teaches in the master's degree program for Commercial Law.
 He also lectures in the Bachelor of Laws program.
 In addition, he continues to lecture at both the Yale Law School and the University of Alabama in the United States, as well as lecturing as a Distinguished Visitor at the University of Toronto Faculty of Law.

+Judicial career

 Attorney General of Israel

 Between 1975 and 1978, Barak served as the Attorney General of Israel.
 Among his well-known decisions in this capacity were: